-(Net paid tons 2,000) average percent of raw sugar = pounds of raw sugar sugar) = 7,200 pounds of raw sugar pounds of sugar beets, then conversion of net paid tons to net pounds can be skipped.
+(Net paid tons 2,000) average percent of raw sugar = pounds of raw sugar Example: (20 net paid tons 2,000 lbs.)
+0.180 insured's average percent of raw sugar) = 7,200 pounds of raw sugar

+Note: If the insured's production evidence from the processor is already in net pounds of sugar beets, then conversion of net paid tons to net pounds can be skipped.
 Multiply the insured's net pounds by the insured's percent of raw sugar (determined from processor test).